winesapOS/winesapOS/README.md

 ### Steam

 Steam is automatically installed via the `linux_stick` Ansible role.
 It can also be manually installed by running: `$ sudo apt-get install steam`.
 Once installed and opened, enable Proton for all Windows games.
 This will allow them to run in Linux.
 For more information about Proton, [read this starter guide](https://www.gamingonlinux.com/2019/07/a-simple-guide-to-steam-play-valves-technology-for-playing-windows-games-on-linux).
+Check the compatibility rating for games on Steam by using [ProtonDB](https://www.protondb.com/).

 ```
 Settings > Steam Play > Enable Steam Play for Support Titles > Use this tool instead of game-specific selections from Steam > Compatibility tool: > (select the latest "Proton" version available) > OK